cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 ## <a id='rake'></a>Running Rake Tasks ##

 Cloud Foundry does not provide a mechanism for running a Rake task on a deployed application.
-If you need to run a Rake task that must be performed in the Cloud Foundry environment (rather than locally before deploying or redeploying), you can configure the command that Cloud Foundry uses to start the application to invoke the Rake task.
+If you need to run a Rake task that must be performed in the Cloud Foundry environment, rather than locally before deploying or redeploying, you can configure the command that Cloud Foundry uses to start the application to invoke the Rake task.

-An application's start command is configured in the application's manifest file, `manifest.yml`, with the `command` attribute.
+An application's start command is configured in the application's manifest file, `manifest.yml`, using the `command` attribute.

 If you have previously deployed the application, the application manifest should already exist.
 There are two ways to create a manifest.
 You can manually create the file and save it in the application's root directory before you deploy the application for the first time.
 If you do not manually create the manifest file, the cf CLI will prompt you to supply deployment settings when you first push the application, and will create and save the manifest file for you, with the settings you specified interactively.
 For more information about application manifests, and supported attributes, see [Deploying with Application Manifests](../../devguide/deploy-apps/manifest.html).